 We started decorating the inside of buildings and erect temporary structures to hold all of the current displays.
 The SPA was converted to a beautiful mini village.
 The grand-kids play house turned into a candy shop.
 Our Gazebo became Santa’s workshop.
 Mrs. Claus, Train Town, Disney, Rein-Deer, Penguins and Kinex, all have places of their own.
 Kim and Kris are the primary designers of all the inside scenes and spend considerable time getting everything just right.

 We got into the computerized sequencing of lights in 2007 with some pre-programmed Animated Lighting products creating a new front yard scene sequenced to music.
 Since 2009, Craig Eicher, my son in law, has taken on the role of sequenced lighting programmer/designer and with Light-O-Rama product has created fascinating computer animation for our front yard.
+We have added several large light sequenced trees thanks to Craig's hard work.

 Decorating has involved all of our family and takes 100's of hours to prepare the scenery for our December opening.
 We normally start repairs and painting in July and start working on the back yard scenes in early October.
-We have added an additional task as we have an entry in the Pleasanton Christmas parade since 2010.